IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/managing-the-library-list.md

 ## Removing from the Library List

 Libraries defined in the project's `iproj.json` are the only libraries which can be removed from the library list.
 This can be done using the **Remove from Library List** action.
-Note that removing any library which corresponds to a variable will only remove the value from the `.env` file and not the variable itself from the `iproj.json`.
+Note that removing any library which corresponds to a variable will only remove the value from the `.env` file and not the variable itself from the `iproj.json` file.

 ![Remove from Library List](../../assets/ProjectExplorer_21.png)